A Complete Guide to Corrosion Monitoring

 Some of these testing methods include:

 - Radiographic testing—using electromagnetic radiation to examine the internal structure of a material.
+Learn more about radiographic NDT.

 - Guided wave testing—using acoustic waves to detect corrosion.
 This method is ideal for pipelines and similar structures because it can measure corrosion over very long distances—even hundreds of meters, in certain instances—from a single location.
+Learn more about acoustic emission NDT.

 - Magnetic flux leakage—using a powerful magnet to magnetize steel or other metal and then measuring where there are “leaks” in the magnetic field, indicating corrosion, pitting, or other damage to the metal.
+Learn more about magnetic particle NDT.

-Corrosion Monitoring Techniques
+Corrosion Monitoring Sytems and Techniques

 Some of these techniques involve placing a piece of the material from the container being monitored into the same circumstances as the corroded material to observe how it changes, and others involve sending a probe made out of different materials into those circumstances to take readings on the conditions there.
 In both instances the techniques involve recording change over time in order to understand how corrosion might be taking place from one unit of time—whether it’s a day, a week, or a month—to the next.